mattgiorgini/PhaserGame/README.md

 #### How to Play :
 Donwload the .zip file and open the *index.html* file.

-Some web browser like "Google Chrome" doesn't work for an incompatibility with the framework, it's raccomanded to use "Microsoft Edge" to play this game!
+The web browsers based on Chrome, like "Google Chrome" or "Microsoft Edge" doesn't work for an incompatibility with the framework. to play this game!

 #### Changelog :